 Weight is often an afterthought, but it matters more than most people realize.
 Heavier wheelchairs are typically more robust but can be difficult to load into cars, carry up steps, or maneuver in tight spaces.

-If a user or caregiver is regularly transporting the chair, opting for a portable wheelchair with a lightweight aluminum or titanium frame will make a considerable difference in day-to-day usability.
+If you or a caregiver is regularly transporting the chair, a lightweight aluminum or titanium frame will make a considerable difference in day-to-day usability.
+Lightweight wheelchairs typically weigh between 14–30 pounds, compared to standard wheelchairs which can weigh 35–45 pounds.

 Foldability is also an important factor.
 Cross-brace folding frames are the most common design and allow the chair to fold flat for easier storage in car trunks.
 Rigid frames offer performance advantages for active users but do not fold, making them less convenient for transport.